neet-cv/ml.akasaki.space/docs/unlimited-paper-works/[0]unlimited-paper-works.md

 ### How to read a scientific article

-The least effective way to read scientific article is from the start to finish.
+The least effective way to read scientific articles is from the start to finish.
 Instead, expert researchers scan the article skimming for key findings.
 The structured scientific articles are defined by several distinct sections.
 Most articles like lab reports are divided into five sections:

 - Abstract
 - Introduction